Bob Cessna: Playwright

 Cessna's plays were produced off Broadway and in various workshops.
 He was a playwright member of the 42nd Street Workshop and the Algonquin Theater Company.

 Cessna's play First Week in Bogota was the first to open Playwrights Horizons.
 Other plays that were produced include The Blue Moon, A Family Comedy, Trios, To Dress a Naked Window, Final Vows, and A Few of the Usual Nudes.
-His musical, Werewulff, written with William David Brohn, was produced at the Hartke Theater in Washington, DC to sold out audiences.
+His musical, Werewulff, written with William David Brohn, was produced at the Hartke Theater in Washington, D.C., to sold out audiences.

 Scriptwriter

 Cessna was also a scriptwriter for The Doctors and Another World.
 Shortly before his death he completed Twinn Connexion, a screenplay based on the Grammy-nominated singing duo Twinn Connexion, which was composed of Cessna's life partner Jerry Hopkins and Jerry's identical twin brother.
 Cessna also served as the duo's manager.